rsdoiel/antenna/archives/2025/pacific_2025.10.md

 ---

-## Senator launches statehood campaign for Guam
+## Guam at decolonization ‘crossroads’ with resolution on US statehood

 date: 2025-03-13, from: Pacific Island Times